Necklace prototype of gold painted on metal by Frank Stella, 2008 (Diane Venet collection)

 Frank Stella: stunning, not-so-wearable art

-Much of it is a delight and a surprise.
-Some is forgettable.
-Some is the kind of jewelry made by conceptual artists who don’t respect the medium as an end in itself.
 As Audrey Friedman, owner of Primavera Gallery and collector of jewelry by Dalí and Calder, once told me: “A lot of artists have the idea that because they’re artists, because they’re sculptors, they should do things that are weird, difficult to wear, outsized.
 I say, if you’re going to make jewelry, make jewelry that can be worn and that doesn’t make the wearer look absurd.”

 Necklace prototype of gold painted on metal by Frank Stella, 2008 (Diane Venet collection)

-Before Venet showed up to take me through the exhibition yesterday, I was staring at this 11-inch-wide neck piece from different angles, trying to figure out how it was worn.
-It’s a giant bow with no visible means of securing it to the neck.
-It almost looks like it was assembled as a choker – that if you pulled those curved wires free on both sides, it might hook behind the neck – but then, at the last minute, the artist turned it into a bow.
+Before Venet showed up to take me through the exhibition, I was staring at this 11-inch-wide neck piece from different angles, trying to figure out how it was worn.
+It’s a giant bow with no visible means of securing to the neck.
+At first, it looked like it might have been assembled as a choker, like if you pulled those curved wires free on both sides, it might hook behind the neck, but then at the last minute, the artist turned it into a bow.
 (It would have made a stunning pendant on a choker wire.)
-But it sounds like he didn’t approach the project casually – and it doesn’t really look that way either.

 Frank Stella’s Memantra sculpture, Roof Garden, Metropolitan Museum of Art